DavideAlidosi/May9/ReadMe.txt

 - Unified Maya versions installer
 - Completion of modular structure
 - Polish hotkeys scheme, see userguide for more information
-- Custom hotkeys are added to the current hotkeySet during installation
+- May9 hotkeys sets are added over the current hotkeySet during installation
+- May9 Pro custom hokeys can be now enable or disable from MayaWindow_MM

 Useful links